leemurking/news-portal/Readme.md

 ## Description
 - A rest REST API for querying and retrieving scoped news and information.
-- An employee can add news to a department
+- An employee can add news to a department.
 - An employee can see the details of a particular department

 ## Technologies Used